Trident Tech Recognized as a Military Freindly School

 Jan.
 13, 2024– Trident Technical College’s (TTC) 2025 Martin Luther King, Jr. Humanitarian Award recipient is James Lewis, a Campus Generalist at TTC’s Palmer Campus.

-The Martin Luther King, Jr. Humanitarian Award is given to a TTC faculty or staff member who exemplifies the ideals of racial equity, inclusivity and social justice as advocated by Martin Luther King, Jr. James Lewis will be recognized and honored at the 34th Annual Dr. Martin Luther King, Jr. Observance on Tuesday, Jan.
+The Martin Luther King, Jr. Humanitarian Award is given to a TTC faculty or staff member who exemplifies the ideals advocated by Martin Luther King, Jr. James Lewis will be recognized and honored at the 34th Annual Dr. Martin Luther King, Jr. Observance on Tuesday, Jan.
 21, 2025, at 6:30 p.m., which will be held at Medical University of South Carolina’s (MUSC) Drug Discover Building located on 70 President Street, Charleston, S.C.
 29425.

 The Black History Intercollegiate Consortium (BHIC) sponsors the 34th Annual Dr. Martin Luther King, Jr. Observance.
 Every year, the BHIC puts on this event in conjunction with five Charleston area colleges: Trident Technical College (TTC), Medical University of South Carolina (MUSC), College of Charleston (CofC), The Citadel and Charleston Southern University (CSU).
 Last year, TTC hosted the event at the College Center on TTC’s Thornley Campus.